LeadTheSalt/one_home_monitor/README.md

   * log_file : custom logging file, default is standart stdout.

 Backend part is accessible on url  http://localhost:8080/sensordata?f=[START_TIMESTAMP]&t=[END_TIMESTAMP].
 It will send all reading between start and end timestamps.
+It can also aggrégate the data stored in the database.
+It will aggregate data in order to have one value for 3 hours.

 ## Integration / Instalation
 I advice to use Docker.
 Docker file is provided.
 TODO